 January 1 – 12pm

 Rat Island New Year Messabout

 Come celebrate the new year with a little get together of boating friends on Rat Island.
-We will gather around 12pm, weather permitting.
+We will gather around 11am to 12pm, weather permitting.
 In past years it has often been a cool but clear day, with light winds.